 - Status information of multipath delivery connection.

-These objectives may be achieved by modifying the Dynamic Status Information specified in clause 13.2.6 of TS 26.512 [16].
+These objectives are achieved by enhancing the Dynamic Status Information specified in clause 13.2.6 of TS 26.512 [16] as follows:

-Editor's Note: Detailed formats of the above information are to be developed in conjunction with study progress documented in clause 5.24 of the present document.
+- Add a new property (e.g., multipathDeliveryStatus of type string) to expose status information about the multipath delivery connection to the 5GMS-Aware Application.NOTE: Detailed formats of the above information are to be developed in conjunction with study progress documented in clause 5.24 of the present document.

 * * * *Second change * * * *